dschmitz2017/FOD/doc/development/possible-deployment-options.md

 they may be run on individual machines (not part of a stack) or the ExaBGP/Flask combination might be run on separate VMs as in the earlier scenario.

+## Still to decide

+- How to pass settings into containers: env vars? mounted files?
+- How to secure the Flask instance in a VM scenario?
+- Is there really nothing in the filesystem that could cause race conditions?